sunzihan23/tp/docs/DeveloperGuide.md

 1. The `LogicManager` executes the `DeleteCourseCommand`.
 2. The `DeleteCourseCommand` calls `Model#getFilteredCourseList()` to get an unmodifiable view of the filtered course list to determine the course to delete based on the input INDEX.
 3. `Model#deleteCourse()` will then be called to delete the target course from the displayed course list.
-4. `Model#resetFilteredList()` will then be called to update the filtered course list.
+4. `Model#resetFilteredCourseList()` will then be called to update the filtered course list.

 #### Displaying of result
 1. Lastly, the `DeleteCourseCommand` creates a `CommandResult` with a success message and return it to the `LogicManager` to complete the command execution.